LevwTech/fifa-db-backend/README.md

 database: "fifa"

-create new schema called fifa, right click and make it default create the sql query file and insert the sql code and run it
+create new schema called fifa, right click and make it default create the fifa.sql query file and insert the sql code and run it same with triggers.sql and assertions.sql

 now you can start Creating Tuples in that order:
 Country > League > Club > Manager > Player